SaingHmineTun/JarPackager/README.md

 ### Packaging Process
 1. A progress dialog will appear showing real-time output
 2. The process may take a few minutes depending on your application size
-3. Upon completion, you'll see a success message with the output file location
+3. Upon completion, you'll see a success message with the output filelocation
 4. If packaging fails, detailed error information will be displayed in the progress dialog

 ## Key Functionality